Diet & Weight Loss

 In many Asian countries, vinegar is commonly drunk during or between meals to aid digestion.
 It’s believed to flush toxins from the body, eliminate yeast in the digestive tract, and cleanse the urinary tract.
-All of these properties directly impact and improve some of the organs involved in digestion, so you can permanently keep it off of your list of foods that are bad for digestion.
+All of these properties directly impact and improve some of the organs involved in digestion.
+Find out what happens when you drink one glass of wine every day.

 Red wine vinegar can improve your skin and hair